 On August 18th, 2019, my mom and I were sitting in a wagon being hauled by two horses.
 We went a couple miles through this little valley and around a herd of grazing bison.
-Eventually, our crew (or is it fleet?
-What is a group of wagons called?
-Wagi?) arrived at the destination, which was a chuck wagon dinner tucked between two little forested hills and the air smelled of steaks and baked beans.
+We eventually arrived at our destination, which was a chuck wagon dinner tucked between two little forested hills and the air smelled of steaks and baked beans.
 My dad would’ve really gotten a kick out of this whole experience.

 In a way, he was there.
 We did this special dinner on the anniversary of my dad’s death in honor of his memory.